Co-founder, Director & Scientific Expert, International Institute for Competency Development-HR-21

 - Critical Thinking, Cognitive biases, and their relation to other 21st century skills (creativity, communication & collaboration)

 - Psychology of Religion (broadly construed as psychology of culture and meaning making—another crucial “human factor”—with focuses on fundamentalism, conflict, ideology, visionary personalities, and powerful transformative experiences)

 - Technology and its interaction with human psychology to produce our collective future

 I bring the resources of several fields and noteworthy institutions to bear on individual, organizational, and public problems—all in the context of my keen interest in technology and other forces shaping the future.
-I also design bespoke studies, including psychometric tests and questionnaires, and lead workshops on the themes of my research in several different countries.
-Through my background in art and design, I sometimes consult for large scale public meaning, identity, and community-building projects.
+I design bespoke studies, including psychometric tests and questionnaires, and lead workshops on the themes of my research in several different countries.
+Through my background in art and design, I sometimes also consult for large scale public meaning, identity, and community-building projects.